 I think back on that day while listening to the topic of raising naugas for their hides, and I still think it might have been a spoof; Ludlow playing with some of our minds.

 I have never actually seen a nauga, which brings me to the topic of a television commercial, which I have been seeing a lot of lately.
+Does the name Rush mean anything to you?
+In 1988, Limbaugh took his program national to set the standard.

 I love alpaccas.com seems to me to be another spoof.
 “I just love my alpaccas,” the woman says.
 “They are so sweet and loving.”
 Now look, I can spot a spoof a mile away.
 They have taken the magic of television and spliced a camel head to the body of a shetland pony, added a lot of fur to him with some glue and presto!
 An alpacca.
 Doubtful?
 Go back and view a Star Wars movie and look at some of the furry critters in it.
 Can you say “Chewbacca?”